The Wind of Change – Highline world record expedition

 Tijmen returned to the line a few minutes later, and this time he felt better.
 He did a good job.
 "And clearly he was happy about this success."

 Extreme wind conditions

-But in the meantime the wind had becomie even more extreme.
-The line started to go more and more crazy and at some point after Andri had left the line it was blown vertically up to almost 100m above the anchor points!
-A real storm was about to start.
-And at the same time some town officials and policemen arrived to tell the crew that they had to see the governor of Tinghir to get official permission for this project.
-Sam remembers: „I have to add at this point that before starting the project we had asked some locals and all told us that no permission was needed.
-But after the Morocco TV had passed to film us, suddenly everything had changed and the officials seemed to become nervous.“
+But in the meantime the wind became more and more extreme.
+The line moved more and more crazy and after Andri had left the line, the wind blew at some sections at 100m above the anchor points.
+A strong storm hit the scene and officers and policemen from the city also arrived to inform the crew that they had to go to the mayor of Tinghier to obtain official permission for the project.
+Sam recalls "I have to add here that we asked the local authorities before the project started and all of us said that no official permission was necessary.
+But after the Moroccan television team arrived to film us, everything suddenly changed and the officials became nervous. "

-So they went to town to see the governor, but seemed to have more important things to do than to talk to the group and so they returned without any result, not knowing whether their project was now still allowed or not.
-But in the meantime the wind had gone that crazy that the tapes connecting the main and backup lines were torn apart! „That was the moment when we knew the project was over“, Sam tells shaking his head. „We didn't want to take the risk to step on a line that might have been damaged due to friction of the 2 lines rubbing against each other.“ Both lines where blown in such an extreme way to all directions (up to 200m to the side plus up and down!) that the peak forces where much higher in the storm than while walking. „It was incredibly spectacular to watch it, so we simply sat for an hour at the anchor point to see the forces of nature acting.“ A day later when checking the line it turned out that there was absolutely no damaged caused by the storm, „but we didn't have the man-power anymore to set up the line again as many members of the team had already left“.
+So they marched down to the town to see the mayor, but it seemed he had more important things to do than talk to them, so they came back with no result.
+Not sure if their activities are allowed or not.
+But in the meantime, the wind was so intense that the tapes that connect the main to the backup line were broken.
+"That's when we knew our project was over."
+Tells Sam, shaking his head.
+"We did not want to risk climbing on a line that might have been damaged by friction."
+Both lines had been extremely shaken, sometimes up to 200m in each direction, so the peak forces were much higher than when walking.
+"It was spectacular to watch, so we sat for another hour at the anchor point and watched the game of natural forces.
+A day later, when we checked the line, it turned out that the storm did not cause any damage to the webbing, but we did not have enough people to re-rig the line because some of us had already left.